 The academic needs of all incoming students will be informally assessed on the basis of their written application, academic transcripts, letters of recommendation, and interview with a faculty member.
-Based on this information, the admissions committee may make a recommendation that the student attend a 4-week Summer Writing course and/or attend individual or group writing support sessions during the academic year.
+Based on this information, the admissions committee may make a recommendation that the student attend individual or group writing support sessions during the academic year.